Teeth Sensitivity: Causes And Remedies

 If your sensitivity stays more than a few weeks, consult your dentist.
 Your dentist will clean the teeth using proper chemicals and apply a fluoride varnish that reduces sensitivity temporarily.
 Then the in-office treatment is applied, which closes the openings in dentin and reduces sensitivity.
 A laser treatment is also available nowadays, which alters the tubules and reduces sensitivity.

-Ask your local dentist in Oklahoma City OK to prescribe acid-free fluoride toothpastes and mouth rinses to give you long term, as well as instant relief.
+Ask your local dentist to prescribe acid-free fluoride toothpastes and mouth rinses to give you long term, as well as instant relief.
 Make sure to consult your dentist once in a while so that the problem does not turn back.